franktakes/gephi-tutorial/README.md

 ### Part 2.1: Loading (random) data and saving a project

 A first step is to make sure that there is data to visualize.
-Custom real-world [data import and export](#datalaboratory) will be discussed a bit later.
-For now we generate some *random network data*.
+Custom real-world data import and export will be discussed in [Part 3: Data laboratory](#part-3-data-laboratory).
+For now we generate some **random network data**.
 Press "File", "Generate", "Random Graph".
 By default, a network with 50 nodes in which a fraction of 0.05 of the edges are present, is generated after pressing "OK".
 The nodes are initially randomly placed, and links will be directed (notice the arrows).
 Basic statistics are presented on the top right, in the "Context" subwindow.

 First things first: similar to working in a text document, you may want to regularly save your work, and perhaps store intermediate versions under a different name as you progress.
 Save your project as a .gephi file.
 Go to "File", "Save" and choose a suitable filename and location.